StackVista/stackstate-docs/use/health-state-and-alerts/anomaly-detection-with-baselines.md

 Once you have added the check function, it may take 5 or more minutes \(dependent on the baseline batch size\) before the check changes health state.
 {% endhint %}

 Alerting on baseline checks works exactly the same as with other health checks.
-For details on how to set this up, see [send alerts with event handlers](/use/alerting.md#send-alerts-with-event-handlers).
+Find out how to [set up alertubg](/use/health-state-and-alerts/set-up-alerting.md).

 ## See also